-GHURA will approve no extensions to a voucher issued to an applicant or participant family porting out of GHURA's jurisdiction except under the following circumstances: (a) the initial term of the voucher will expire before the portable family will be issued a voucher by the receiving PHA, (b) the family decides to return to the initial PHA's jurisdiction and search for a unit there, or (c) the family decides to search for a unit in a third PHA's jurisdiction.
-In such cases, the policies on voucher extensions set forth in Chapter 5, Section 5-II.E, of this plan will apply, including the requirement that the family apply for an extension in writing prior to the expiration of the initial voucher term.
+GHURA will approve no extensions to a voucher issued to an applicant or participant family porting out of GHURA's jurisdiction except under the following circumstances: if GHURA is the receiving PHA, the voucher shall have an expiration date of at least 30 additional days after the expiration date of the voucher issued by the initial PHA.
+In such cases, the policies on voucher extensions set forth in Chapter 5, section 5-II.E, of this plan will apply, including the requirement that the family apply for an extension in writing prior to the expiration of the initial voucher term.

-To receive or continue receiving assistance under the initial PHA's voucher program, a family that moves to another PHA's jurisdiction under 'must be under HAP contract in the receiving PHA's jurisdiction within 60 days following the expiration date of the initial PHA's voucher term (including any extensions).
-(See below under "Initial Billing Deadline" for one exception to this policy).
+To receive or continue receiving assistance under the initial PHA's voucher program, a family that moves to another PHA's jurisdiction under portability must be under HAP contract in the receiving PHA's jurisdiction within 60 days following the expiration date of the initial PHA's voucher term (including any extensions).
+(See below under "Initial Billing Deadline" for one exception to this policy.)